marooncn/navbot/turtlebot_description/readme.md

 * Other changes

-The width and height of image captured is scaled to 64 and 48 respectively.
+The width and height of image captured is 64 and 48 respectively.
 The size can be change in [turtlebot_gazebo.urdf.xacro](https://github.com/marooncn/navbot/blob/master/turtlebot_description/urdf/turtlebot_gazebo.urdf.xacro).

 * To use it you need delete the official turtlebot_description